 The vertebral column is innervated by the meningeal branches of the spinal nerves.
 They divide into ascending and descending branches that supply the vertebrae, intervertebral discs, and ligaments.

-Check out the following articles and videos that explain the neurovasculature of the vertebral column.
-After that, tackle the quizzes to cement your knowledge.
+Check out the following materials and learn about the veins of the vertebral column.